MKScannerPro/Cellular_Gateway_Android/README.md

 }
 ```

-2.`EventBus` is used in the SDK and can be modified in `LoRaLW006MokoSupport` if you want to use
+2.`EventBus` is used in the SDK and can be modified in `MokoSupport` if you want to use
 other communication methods.

 ```